-Alize Zorlutuna is a queer interdisciplinary artist, writer and educator whose work explores relationships to land, culture and the more-than-human, while thinking through settler-colonialism, migration, history, and solidarity.
-Having moved between Tkarón:to and Anatolia (present-day Turkey) both physically and culturally throughout her life has informed her practice—making her attentive to spaces of encounter.
-Enlisting poetics and a sensitivity to materials, her work spans video, installation, printed matter, performance and sculpture.
-The body and its sensorial capacities are central to her work.
-Alize has presented her work across Turtle island and internationally.
-She is currently based in Tkarón:to.
+Alize Zorlutuna is a queer interdisciplinary artist, writer and educator whose work explores relationships to land, culture and the more-than-human, while thinking through, history, ancestral wisdom and healing.
+Having moved between Tkarón:to and Anatolia (present-day Turkey) both physically and culturally throughout their life has informed Alize’s practice—making them attentive to spaces of encounter.
+Alize enlists poetics and a sensitivity to materials in works that span video, installation, printed matter, performance and sculpture.
+The body and its sensorial capacities are central to their work.

 Alize has presented work in galleries and artist-run centres across Turtle Island, including: Plug In ICA, InterAccess, Gallery TPW, VIVO Media Arts Centre, Mercer union Centre For Contemporary Art, Doris McCarthy Gallery, Art Gallery of Burlington, XPACE, Audain Art Museum, Access Gallery, as well as internationally at The New School: Parsons (NY), Mind Art core (Chicago) and Club Cultural Matienzo (Argentina).
 Alize has been a sessional instructor in the Faculty of Art at OCAD University since 2015.